 Staffed by Statistics Canada analysts, RDCs operate in accordance with the confidentiality provisions of the Statistics Act and are accessible only to researchers with approved projects and security clearance.

 The Data Resource Centre (DRC) is the central repository on campus for numeric/statistical and geospatial data.
 The DRC also provides Geographic Information System (GIS) and data analysis support as well as web surveys support.

-The Online Surveys Service allows you to create, publish, and manage surveys using either the Qualtrics or LimeSurvey product.
+The Online Surveys Service allows you to create, publish, and manage surveys using the Qualtrics product.